LaboratoryStuff/GMW-5304/README.md

 Some parts were simplified such as the coil and the pole screws.

 A file with measurements of the magnetic field across the poles and the magnetic field vs. the current is also provided.

+A sample holder design is provided in repository 'Sample-Holders' named LAB-001-030.
+This holder is design for gap between poles of 10 mm and configured for MOKE measurements.